How Often do You Feel Like…

-Q. How is this different to ImpactADHD’s other coaching?
+Q. How is this different from ImpactADHD’s other programs?

 A: This is the first program we developed together – and it’s quickly become a classic for managing the emotional intensity and impulsivity of complex kids!
 It’s been phenomenally popular, and the feedback has been amazing.
-We’re guessing that since this was the first program we created, it is packed full of the most fundamental problems we had experienced as parents of kids with ADHD — which is what makes it an incredibly valuable resource for parents suffering (as we did) from the constant emotional stress that can take over your life.
+Since this was the first program we created, it is packed full of the most fundamental problems we had experienced as parents of emotionally intense kids — which is what makes it an incredibly valuable resource for parents suffering (as we did) from the constant emotional stress that can take over your life.

 Q. How much does it cost?

-The cost of visiting a therapist is frequently in the region of $200 per hour, and attending a conference frequently adds up to hundreds or thousands of dollars (depending on location).
+The cost of visiting a professional in person is frequently around $200 per hour, and attending a conference frequently adds up to hundreds or thousands of dollars (depending on location).
 Either way, for the information you’ll get in a course like this, you could end up paying in the region of $1200 (plus babysitting, etc.).
 Minimize Meltdowns is a much more modest investment for the same quality training you’d receive at a conference or in a therapist’s office.
 Given that you can learn from home, you don’t have to worry about childcare costs (or the stress of leaving your ADHD child at home!), travel costs or traffic woes, this is a much more efficient and effective investment of your time and money!

 Q. How long is each module?

 A: The videos in each module are between 5 and 20 minutes long, depending on the content.
-There are exercises to complete, coaching questions to guide you, and additional reading and webinars that are optional, so you can expect to spend an average of 30 to 60 minutes on each module (more if you’re an over-achiever).
+There are exercises to complete, coaching questions to guide you, and additional reading and webinars that are optional, so you can expect to spend an average of 15 to 60 minutes on each module (depending on your level of engagement).

 Q. Who are Elaine and Diane?

-A: Elaine Taylor-Klaus and Diane Dempster are parenting coaches and mothers who happen to have 6 kids with ADD/ADHD and a number of other related issues between them.
+A: Elaine Taylor-Klaus and Diane Dempster are certified coaches and mothers who have 6 kids with complex issues between their two families.

 Unfortunately, when their kids were first diagnosed with challenges, the kind of support that would have helped them was not available.
-This is what inspired them to co-found ImpactADHD, as they recognised a huge need for support that makes a real difference for parents.
-They hope that no parent ever has to go through this alone – not when they know they can do something to help!
+This is what inspired them to co-found ImpactADHD®, as they recognized a huge need for practical support that makes a real difference for parents.
+They hope that no parent ever has to raise their complex kids alone – not when they know they can do something to help!

 For full bio’s for each please visit: